tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Notes

 Only fails if all of the relevant fields of the Darwin Core Event class are bdq:Empty or do not exist.
 Relevant Darwin Core fields include dwc:eventDate, dwc:verbatimEventDate, dwc:year, dwc:month, dwc:day, dwc:startDayOfYear, dwc:endDayOfYear.
-The terms dwc:eventID (if populated may or may not point to temporal information accessible to user of the data) and dwc:eventTime (which is rare) are not included.
+The terms dwc:eventID (if populated may or may not point to temporal information accessible to the user of the data) and dwc:eventTime (which is rare) are not included.

 [🠱](#indexes-to-the-tests)
 ********************